 Lubricants for arcing contacts.

 Because the temperatures reached in an electric arc are sufficiently high to degrade any organic molecule, a lubricant’s tendency to “burn cleanly” is a definite advantage.
 Greases for arcing contacts should be formulated with fluids and thickeners that degrade with fewer by-products than traditional greases.
-Product recommendation – Nyogel 782D or for external contacts directly exposed to the weather, the water resistant version Nyogel 782DW.
+Product recommendation – Nyogel 782D.

 Greases that oxidise under arcing conditions pose a special problem for low load/low current applications.
 Traditionally, cleaner burning glycols (mentioned above – products such as 782D) are used to minimise carbon build-up.
 A new approach to eliminating problems associated with oxidation is to use Uniflor non-burning perfluoropolyether-based greases.
-Dispersed in a non-flammable, ozone-safe, fluorinated solvent, these greases leave a thin film of lubricant, ideal for low load/low current applications.
-Product recommendation – Uniflor 8511.
+Dispersed in a non-flammable, ozone-safe, fluorinated solvent, these lubricants leave a thin film of grease, ideal for low load/low current applications.
+Product recommendation – Nyetact 570H-25-UV.

 A note about damping greases.

 Nye damping greases are widely used on the mechanical elements of many switch assemblies.
-They serve to reduce friction and wear, quiet detents, and give a smooth controlled ‘feel’ to switch operation.
+They serve to reduce noise, improve the tactile feel and improve the perceived value of the mechanical motion involved with electrical switches, that could be hinges, springs and even sliding components.
 See our application page on Damping Grease for details.

 The products mentioned above are the more popular from the range.
 If you do not find a product that fits your needs then please contact us as we have many more formulations on file for a large variety of switch types.